chipsalliance/Caliptra/doc/Caliptra.md

         </tr>
         <tr>
             <td>CoTs may be extended to include elements that are not from non-volatile storage.
 Before use, those elements shall be cryptographically verified by an earlier element of the CoT.</td>
             <td>Caliptra shall verify the authenticity of its firmware using an approved digital signature verification mechanism.
-Caliptra shall also measure the SoC Security Processor FMC code before it is verified and executed by the SoC.</td>
+Caliptra shall also measure the SoC security processor FMC code before it is verified and executed by the SoC.</td>
         </tr>
         <tr>
             <td>4.1.2</td>
             <td>If the key store is updateable, then the key store shall be updated using an authenticated update mechanism, absent unambiguous physical presence through a secure local update.</td>
             <td>Hashes for the keys used to authenticate Caliptra FW are programmed into fuses during manufacturing.
 If a key is deemed to be compromised, that key may be revoked and the next key used instead.
-See chapter on Fuse/OTP Requirements.</td>
+See the Fuse/OTP Requirements section.</td>
         </tr>
         <tr>
             <td rowspan=2>4.1.3</td>
-            <td>Each platform device which implements a detection capability shall rely on either a Root of Trust for Detection (RTD), or a Chain of Trust for Detection (CTD) which is anchored by an RTD, for its detection.</td>
+            <td>Each platform device that implements a detection capability shall rely on either a Root of Trust for Detection (RTD), or a Chain of Trust for Detection (CTD).
+The CTD is anchored by an RTD for its detection.</td>
             <td>Caliptra forms the basis for all trust in the SoC starting from execution of its immutable ROM.
-All other firmware shall be authenticated and executed as part of a Chain of Trust extended from the Caliptra ROM.
-See chapter on Secure Boot Flow.</td>
+All other firmware shall be authenticated and executed as part of a CoT extended from the Caliptra ROM.
+See the Secure Boot Flow section.</td>
         </tr>
         <tr>
             <td>The RTD or CTD shall include or have access to information necessary to detect corruption of firmware code and critical data.</td>
             <td>Caliptra relies on hashes of authorized keys stored in fuses.
 Those hashes are then checked against public keys found in firmware headers to authenticate Caliptra’s runtime firmware.
 Caliptra relies on redundancy in the fuses to protect the key and configuration data.
-See chapter on Fuse/OTP Requirements</td>
+See the Fuse/OTP Requirements section.</td>
         </tr>
         <tr>
             <td rowspan=3>4.2.3</td>
-            <td>If Critical Platform Firmware code in non-volatile memory is copied into RAM to be executed (for performance, or for other reasons) then the firmware program in RAM shall be protected from modification by software or shall complete its function before software starts.</td>
+            <td>If critical platform firmware code in non-volatile memory is copied into RAM to be executed (for performance, or for other reasons) then the firmware program in RAM shall be protected from modification by software or shall complete its function before software starts.</td>
             <td>Caliptra shall run on a dedicated microcontroller, isolated physically from access by other components in the system.</td>
         </tr>
         <tr>
-            <td>If Critical Platform Firmware uses RAM for temporary data storage, then this memory shall be protected from software running on the Platform until the data’s use is complete.</td>
+            <td>If critical platform firmware uses RAM for temporary data storage, then this memory shall be protected from software running on the platform until the data’s use is complete.</td>
             <td>Caliptra shall run on a dedicated microcontroller, isolated physically from access by other components in the system.</td>
         </tr>
         <tr>
-            <td>Software shall not be able to interfere with the intended function of Critical Platform Firmware.
+            <td>Software shall not be able to interfere with the intended function of critical platform firmware.
 For example, by denying execution, modifying the processor mode, or polluting caches.</td>
             <td>Caliptra shall run on a dedicated microcontroller, isolated physically from access by other components in the system.
 In addition, the Caliptra subsystem begins execution before other firmware is allowed to run.</td>
         </tr>
         <tr>
             <td>4.2.4</td>
             <td>Critical data shall be modifiable only through the device itself or defined interfaces provided by device firmware.
 Examples of defined interfaces include proprietary or public application programming interfaces (APIs) used by the device’s firmware, or standards-based interfaces.
 Symbiont devices may rely on their host devices to meet this requirement.</td>
             <td>Caliptra receives firmware and configuration input only via defined interfaces within the SoC.
-See chapter on Mailboxes.</td>
+See the Mailboxes section.</td>
         </tr>
         <tr>
             <td>4.2.1.3</td>
             <td>The authenticated update mechanism shall be capable of preventing unauthorized updates of the device firmware to an earlier authentic version that has a security weakness or would enable updates to a version with a known security weakness.</td>
             <td>Caliptra supports a mechanism for detecting and preventing execution of a prior firmware image that is no longer authorized.
-See chapter on Anti-rollback Support.</td>
+See the Anti-rollback Support section.</td>
         </tr>
         <tr>
             <td rowspan=5>4.3.1</td>
-            <td>A successful attack which corrupts the active critical data or the firmware image, or subverts their protection mechanisms, shall not in and of itself result in a successful attack on the RTD or the information necessary to detect corruption of the firmware image.</td>
+            <td>A successful attack that corrupts the active critical data or the firmware image, or subverts their protection mechanisms, shall not in and of itself result in a successful attack on the RTD or the information necessary to detect corruption of the firmware image.</td>
             <td>Caliptra shall verify the signature of any firmware it loads during each boot.
 If the signature verification fails, Caliptra shall notify the SoC that firmware recovery must be performed.
-Refer to [Error Reporting and Handling](#error-reporting-and-handling).</td>
+See the Error Reporting and Handling section.</td>
         </tr>
         <tr>
             <td>Verify integrity, using an approved digital signature algorithm or cryptographic hash, of device firmware code prior to execution of code outside the RTD.</td>
-            <td>Caliptra shall perform digital signature verification of its FMC code, as well as that of the SoC Security Processor FMC before they are allowed to execute.</td>
+            <td>Caliptra shall perform digital signature verification of its FMC code, as well as that of the SoC security processor FMC, before they are allowed to execute.</td>
         </tr>
         <tr>
             <td>If firmware corruption is detected, the RTD or CTD should be capable of starting a recovery process to restore the device firmware code back to an authentic version.</td>